 In 1965, Harpur College enrollment stood at 2,150 students, but within five years enrollment nearly tripled to more than 6,100.
-During this time, both the the School of Nursing (now the Decker School of Nursing) and the School of Management were founded, as was the School of Advanced Technology (which would later become the Thomas J. Watson School of Engineering and Applied Science).
+During this time, both the the School of Nursing (now the Decker College of Nursing and Health Sciences) and the School of Management were founded, as was the School of Advanced Technology (which would later become the Thomas J. Watson College of Engineering and Applied Science).
 It was also during this period that Binghamton University acquired its first computers -- IBM punch-card machines used primarily for faculty research and administrative functions.

 Dearing also oversaw two curricular "experiments" involving scheduling and grading systems -- an unpopular trimester plan and an A-B-C-no grade scheme that was very well-liked by students, though less so by faculty.
 The trimester system was ended after only four years, while the grading system remained in place longer, not ending until 1977.

 Dearing's time as president coincided with the social and political upheaval of the late 1960s and early '70s, and the University witnessed many student protests raging from complaints about grading policies and campus curfews to military recruiting and the Vietnam War.
 Following the deaths of four students at Kent State University in Ohio, Dearing led students, faculty and staff on an anti-war march from the Vestal campus to downtown Binghamton.
 He resigned as president in 1971 to become vice president for academic programs for the State University of New York.